 The majority of deaths in Greenville County are caused by preventable diseases (cancer, heart disease, stroke, chronic lower respiratory disease - "CLRD", and diabetes).
 TABLE 2 (below) displays mortality rates for the top 5 of these preventable conditions in comparison to the state and the nation.
-Greenville has a significant advantage in mortality cases for these chronic conditions, yet these preventable conditions contribute to frequent hospitalizations, poor quality of life, and premature death.
+Greenville has a significant advantage in mortality cases for these chronic conditions compared to the state and US; nonetheless these preventable conditions contribute to frequent hospitalizations, poor quality of life, and premature death.